elastic/eck-diagnostics/README.md

 Just execute the binary.
 On macOS versions with Gatekeeper enabled you have to explicitly allow the execution the first time round, as described in this [support article](https://support.apple.com/en-us/HT202491) (in the section "If you want to open an app that hasn’t been notarized or is from an unidentified developer").

-By default the tool will run diagnostics for the `elastic-system` namespace, where the ECK operator typically resides, and the `default` namespace.
+To run diagnostics, you need to specify at least the workload resource namespace(s).
+The operator namespace is set by default to the `elastic-system` namespace, where the ECK operator typically resides.

-To run diagnostics, for example, for namespaces `a` and `b` instead:
+For example, to run diagnostics for resource namespaces `a` and `b`:
 ```shell
 eck-diagnostics -r a,b
 ```

-A full list of available options is reproduced here and is also printed when calling the `eck-diagnostics` binary with the `--help` or `-h` flag:
+A full list of available flags is reproduced here and is also printed when calling the `eck-diagnostics` binary with the `--help` or `-h` flag:

 ```
 Usage: